waltermarbel/MagicMagnet/README.md

 * Get info about seeders and leechers and use it to rate torrents
 * Download torrents without a external client

-For development, we plan to use the ´´´asyncio´´´ library (for a asynchronous code), since we are dealing with web requests to fetch our magnet links, and try to optimize the speed and stability.
+For development, we plan to use the ```asyncio``` library (for a asynchronous code), since we are dealing with web requests to fetch our magnet links, and try to optimize the speed and stability.

 ### From a portable version